 In this month of July 2018, I land in the Alor archipelago, in the east of Indonesia, not far from Timor.
 I settle down for eight days on the island of Pantar at Alor Divers.
 A nice little diving resort created by a Franco-Slovenian couple, Gilles and Neya.

 Of course, I can not resist such a tempting proposition.
 The only time I saw a dugong was by far, a stealthy shadow in the blue, in the waters of Bangka Island, in North Sulawesi.

 The dugong is a sirenian

 The dugong?
-It is a marine mammal that belongs to the order of "sireniens & #160;", precise Wikipedia.
+It is a marine mammal that belongs to the order of "sirenians", says Wikipedia.
 I love it...
 The scientists in charge of classifying species are real poets.

-The one I saw and photographed in Alor, a shy male at all, was about 3 meters long and had to weigh well in the 300 kg.
-In short, a beast not really sexy and impossible to confuse with a mermaid.
-Larger individuals may, it seems, reach 4 meters and 400 kg & #8230;
+The one I saw and photographed in Alor, a male who was not shy at all, was nearly 3 metres long and must have weighed 300 kg.
+In short, a not really sexy beast and impossible to confuse with a mermaid.
+Larger individuals may, it seems, reach 4 meters and 400 kg...

 An endangered species

 As a result, the species is now "vulnerable" and "threatened," according to theIUCN (International Union for the Conservation of Nature) and the CITES (Convention on International Trade in Endangered Species of Wild Fauna and Flora).

-It is unclear how many dugongs are in the world.
-I found the map below, which gives approximately their location:
+It is not clear how many dugongs there are in the world.
+I've found the map below, which gives a rough overview of their location:

 It can be found in the Red Sea in Egypt.
 In the Indian Ocean in Mozambique, Madagascar, Sri Lanka.
 In the waters of the Philippines, Thailand, Malaysia, Indonesia, Australia, Papua New Guinea and Vanuatu ...

 A mini expedition

 Steven and I were met at a beach, where a narrow, multi-coloured traditional boat was waiting for us, its outriggers being PVC tubes painted with blue and white stripes.
-We put on our suits quickly and leave the rest of our stuff in the car of the guy who sent us.
+We quickly put on our wetsuits and leave the rest of our stuff in the car of the guy who gave us a lift.